 - II.
-Based upon our criteria and assessment of the peer-reviewed literature, Janus kinase 2 (JAK2) testing is considered medically necessary in the diagnosis of patients presenting with clinical, laboratory, or pathologic findings suggesting Polycythemia Vera (PV) after evaluation for secondary causes. - III.
-Based upon our criteria and assessment of the peer-reviewed literature, JAK2, MPL, and CALR testing is considered investigational in all other circumstances including, but not limited to, the following situations: - A. Diagnosis of nonclassic forms of myeloproliferative neoplasms (MPNs); - B. Molecular phenotyping of patients with MPNs.
+Molecular testing for suspicion of PV is considered medically necessary when ALL of the following criteria are met: - A. Test is completed on blood or bone marrow; - B. Patient is presenting with clinical, laboratory, or pathologic findings suggesting PV; - C. Evaluation for secondary causes have been completed; - D. Test is for molecular mutations JAK2. - III.
+JAK2, MPL, and CALR testing is considered investigational in all other circumstances including, but not limited to, the following situations: - A. Diagnosis of nonclassic forms of myeloproliferative neoplasms (MPNs); - B. Molecular phenotyping of patients with MPNs.